 As I mentioned at the start of this post, I have no time to bake anything from this week’s episode as I’m going on holiday!
-So I’m re-posting this tart from back in May, but it’s pretty yummy so I hope you don’t mind.
+So I’m re-posting this Plum & Limoncello Tart from back in May, but it’s pretty yummy so I hope you don’t mind.
 I love baking with plums as it makes them extra juicy and delicious.
-I guarantee this tart will really delight your friends and family if it’s presented at the end of a meal.
+And I guarantee this tart will really delight your friends and family if it’s presented at the end of a meal.

-I started by making some pastry.
-I have a recipe for shortcrust pastry that I stick to religiously as it always works.
-I started with 350g plain flour and 170g butter.
-I rubbed the butter into the flour, I then added in two eggs and mixed until a dough formed.
-I wrapped it in cling film and chilled it in the fridge for 1 hour.
+For the pastry I stuck with a recipe for shortcrust pastry that always works for me.
+I rubbed butter into the flour, I then added in eggs and mixed until a dough formed.
+I wrapped it in cling film and chilled it in the fridge.

 After the pastry had been chilled I rolled it out onto some cling film, this makes it so much easier to lift and line the tin with.